Cyril Costines

 My empirical and philosophical research focuses on three key areas:

-In this context, I have a particular interest in altered states of consciousness induced by:
+In this context, I have a particular interest in altered states of consciousness (ASCs) induced by:

 Research Expierences